nrfconnect/sdk-nrf/doc/nrf/libraries/modem/location.rst

 Both cellular and Wi-Fi positioning detect the base stations and use web services for retrieving the location.
 GNSS positioning uses satellites to compute the location of the device.
-This library can use the assistance data (A-GPS and P-GPS) to find the satellites faster.
+This library can use the assistance data (A-GNSS and P-GPS) to find the satellites faster.

 Implementation
 ==============